prabusw/beancount-importer-zeodha/README.md

 The configuration file is named as config.py and this can be in the same folder as the main beancount file i,e here my.beancount.

-The script icici.py can be placed in the folder importers\icici and can be used, if you have account with ICICI Bank.
+If you have account with ICICI Bank, the importer script icici.py can be used.
+It needs to be placed in the folder importers\icici.
+For this import script too, the appropriate data file icici3722.csv must be placed in Downloads folder.
+This script icici.py is heavily based on the script importers-chase.py hosted here  https://gist.github.com/mterwill/7fdcc573dc1aa158648aacd4e33786e8

 The command(linux) to extract data in a format sutiable for beancount is